FRC-Team-3140/frc-2019/README.md

 ## How To Use
 In order to use and deploy this code, you will need a FRC robot wired up with the following motor controllers and solenoids:
--One double solenoid
+- One double solenoid
--Six SparkMAX motor controllers
+- Six SparkMAX motor controllers

 Then, you will need to set up the robot by using the following steps: